Ex on the Beach (British TV series): Series 7 (2017)

-The seventh series of the show began on 20 June 2017.
-This series was filmed on location on the island of Bali in Indonesia.
-The cast members for the series were confirmed on 23 May 2017 which include Geordie Shore stars Chloe Ferry and Marty McKenna, Love Island contestants Max Morley and Josh Ritchie, as well as Beauty School Cop Outs cast member Savannah Kemplay.
-Marty and Josh had previously appeared in the third and sixth series of the show respectively.
+The seventh series of the show began airing on 20 June 2017.
+This series was filmed on the island of Bali in Indonesia.
+The cast members for the series were confirmed on 23 May 2017 and included Geordie Shore stars Chloe Ferry and Marty McKenna, Love Island contestants Max Morley and Josh Ritchie and Beauty School Cop Outs cast member Savannah Kemplay.
+McKenna and Ritchie had previously appeared in the third and sixth of the show, respectively.

 Series 8 (2018)

-The eighth series of the show is expected to begin on 20 March 2018, and was filmed in Spain.
+The eighth series of the show began airing on 20 March 2018 and was filmed in Spain.
 The series was confirmed in August 2017.
-The cast for this series was revealed on 20 February 2018, and includes Geordie Shore star Marnie Simpson as well as The X Factor contestant, and Stereo Kicks and Union J singer Casey Johnson, and former Ibiza Weekender star Laura Louise.
+The cast for this series was revealed on 20 February 2018 and included Geordie Shore star Marnie Simpson, The X Factor contestant and Stereo Kicks and Union J singer Casey Johnson and former Ibiza Weekender star Laura Louise.

 Series 9 (2018)

-The ninth series began on 15 August 2018, and concluded on 31 October 2018 following twelve episodes, making this the longest series to date.
-The series was confirmed at the end of the eighth series final episode in May 2018.
-The cast members for this series were confirmed on 23 July 2018, and features former Made in Chelsea cast member Daisy Robins, as well as The Valleys star Natalee Harris.
-Jack Delvin, who previously appeared in the sixth series, returned to this series once again, this time as another ex.
+The ninth series began airing on 15 August 2018 and concluded on 31 October 2018 following twelve episodes, making this the longest series to date.
+The cast members for this series were confirmed on 23 July 2018 and featured Made in Chelsea cast member Daisy Robins, as well as The Valleys star Natalee Harris.
+Jack Delvin, who previously appeared in the sixth series, returned in this series, this time as another ex.
 The series was filmed in Tulum, Mexico.

-Series 10 (Unaired)
+Series 10 (unaired)

 The tenth series of Ex on the Beach was set to premiere in spring 2019, but the broadcast was cancelled after the death of Mike Thalassitis, a cast member featured on the series.
+Series 2 and series 5 contestant, Kayleigh Morris was also set to return to the series for a third time, alongside her ex, The Challenge US star Nelson Thomas.
 None of the other cast members featured on the tenth series were announced.

 Series 11 (2023)

 The eleventh series of the show was confirmed in April 2023, and began airing on 9 May 2023, ending 11 July 2023.
-This was the first civilian series to heavily feature LGBTQ+ contestants.
-Featuring the first original LGBTQ+ male contestant to receive an ex arrival, George Bebbington and the first lesbian cast member of the civilian series Abbey Myers.
+This was the first civilian series to heavily feature LGBTQ+ contestants, including George Bebbington and Abbey Myers.
 This series also featured Geordie Shore: Hot Single Summer star Chloe Adams and former First Dates waiter Grant Urquhart.

-Celebrity series

-Series 1 (2020)

-The first series of Celebrity Ex on the Beach, began airing 21 January 2020, and concluded on 28 April 2020.
-The cast includes Olympic athlete Ashley McKenzie, television personality Calum Best, The Only Way Is Essex star Joey Essex, and Love Island stars Michael Griffiths and Georgia Harrison, The Valleys star Lateysha Grace, playboy model Lorena Medina and Mob Wives star Marissa Jade.
+Spin-offs

+Ex on the Beach: Body SOS